SixSleepyAsh/zois/content/Episode One - Book.md

 > “Talos should stick to books.
 Maybe he can write a guide on how *not* to fight!”

-Talos shifted his weight and pushed himself upright, his gills quivering faintly as streaks of gold began to creep back into their hue.
+Talos shifted his weight and pushed himself upright, his elyssage quivering faintly as streaks of gold began to creep back into their hue.
 The words hurt more than the physical pain, and the thought of Valhn—the academy's prodigy—taking his **right** sent a bitter pang through his core.

 "You’ve been stuck in the same place for ages, Talos," Valhn sneered, stepping forward.
-His mask, adorned with intricate bark-like whorls, glinted under the midday light, and his feathers flared a triumphant crimson.
+His mask, adorned with intricate bark-like whorls, glinted under the midday light, and his elyssage flared a triumphant crimson.
 "Maybe you should consider a career with the temple gardeners.
 At least you wouldn’t embarrass yourself there."

 Talos’s glowing eyes narrowed as his hands tightened into fists, claws flexing slightly.
 He knew Valhn’s words were meant to provoke him, but the insult still stung.
-His feathers betrayed his inner turmoil, the golden hues shifting to a stormy ochre as he struggled to steady himself.
+His elyssage betrayed his inner turmoil, the golden hues shifting to a stormy ochre as he struggled to steady himself.

 Beyond Valhn, the walls of the academy framed the training grounds, their smooth, spires towering high above.
 The open space hummed with the memory of morning drills, of laps run endlessly around the circular stage, but all Talos could think about was the looming succession ceremony.
 With it came the weight of expectations—expectations he was struggling to meet.

 Valhn stepped closer, his voice dropping to a venomous murmur.
 "You know, Talos, it’s not too late to back out.
 No one would blame you for admitting you’re not cut out for this.
 Tomorrow, we train with real spears—not sticks for sparring children.
 Maybe grab a broomstick instead.
 That’s more your speed."

-Talos’s gills flared, their colors darkening to an angry orange.
+Talos’s elyssage flared, their colors darkening to an angry orange.
 His glowing eyes burned brighter, twin orbs of golden defiance against Valhn’s taunts.
 Though his body ached and his pride lay battered, something deep within him refused to yield.
 He straightened his stance, staring beyond Valhn to the spires and the horizon beyond.

 ## Chapter 2: **Talos's Quarters**